lmaran/VerticalMenuPage/README.md

 All in pure HTML, CSS, JS (no JQuery dependency).

 A remark:
-For simplicyty, I've putted together all parts (HTML, CSS, JS) in the `index.html` file so that you can access them via 'View Source'.
+For simplicyty, I've putted together all parts (HTML, CSS, JS) in the `index.html` file so that you can access them via 'View Source' in [live demo](https://dl.dropboxusercontent.com/u/43065769/Dev/VerticalMenuPage/index.html "Online demo").